tthinking/MATR/README.md

-# MATR: Multimodal Medical Image Fusion via Multiscale Adaptive Transformer.
+# MATR: Multimodal Medical Image Fusion via Multiscale Adaptive Transformer (TIP 2022).

 This is the official implementation of the MATR model proposed in the paper ([MATR: Multimodal Medical Image Fusion via Multiscale Adaptive Transformer](https://ieeexplore.ieee.org/document/9844446)) with Pytorch.